 I also wanted to mention that in the chart we not only have the maximum gross trailer weight rating specs but also the maximum trailer tongue weight capacities listed, along with the maximum frontal areas for your trailer.

-The 2013-2010 model Patriots had the same towing capacity range of between 1,000 - 2,000 lbs. like we saw with the later model years, but the chart looked a little bit different, due to the fact that it did not have the option of the 2.4 L engine with the trailer tow prep package, just the off-road package was available for the 2.4 liter engines.
+The 2013, 2012, 2011 and 2010 Patriots a towing capacity range of between 1,000-2,000 lbs., like we saw with the later model years, but the chart looked a little bit different, due to the fact that it did not have the option of the 2.4 L engine with the trailer tow prep package, just the off-road package was available for the 2.4 liter engines.

 The other information was almost identical to the 2017-2014 models when we look at the maximum towing weight ratings, along with the gross trailer weight ratings and the maximum frontal area of your trailer as well.